I'm New To This

 Explore spreadsheets, trainings, and tools that help handmade business owners track their money and manage the bookkeeping side of the business more simply.

-Here are the latest posts, tips, and resources to help handmade business owners understand their numbers, track their money, and make bookkeeping feel a little less overwhelming.
+Here are the latest posts, tips, and resources to help handmade business owners understand their number, track their money, and make bookkeeping feel a little less overwhelming.
+Start here: Handmade Business Bookkeeping: A Plain-English Guide for Makers

 If the word “budget” makes you want to run, you’re not alone.
 For many handmade business owners, budgeting feels like restriction when money already feels tight.
 But a budget is not punishment.
 It’s a decision-making tool that helps you plan for expenses, spot money leaks, and start paying yourself on purpose.